Cookie Consent

 What is my copay?

-If you have a high deductible, your responsibility per session will be the entire cost that insurance allows (often between $100 and $115).
+If you have a deductible that needs to be met prior to your copay being activated, your responsibility per session will be the entire cost that insurance allows (often between $100 and $115).
+If you do not have a high deductible, your copay can be anywhere from $0 to $25 per session, which is the most common.
 This is why it is important to ascertain the cost of your deductible prior to the first session so that you are prepared for a potential cost.

 Out of Network